• Skip to primary navigation

 • More Gluten-Free Rhubarb Recipes

-• All the good stuff—almonds, flax seeds, polenta, bananas, and of course, rhubarb.
+• Plenty of nutritious ingredients: almonds, flax seeds, polenta, bananas, yogurt, and of course, rhubarb.

-• A lovely combo of textures and flavors: the moist, slightly dense base perfectly complementing the tartness of the rhubarb and the nutty notes of almonds and polenta.
+• A lovely combo of textures and flavors: the moist, slightly dense base complements the tartness of the rhubarb

-• It’s wholesome.
-It’s nourishing.
-And above all, it’s just really, really good.
+• It's wholesome.
+It's nourishing.
+And above all, it's yummy.

 • Ground almonds: The secret to keeping it flourless, moist, and a little nutty.